LoginRadius/engineering-portal/content/blog/how-to-make-telegram-bot/index.md

                     level=logging.INFO)
 logger = logging.getLogger(__name__)
 ```
-This script does basic configuration for the logging system.
+This script does a basic configuration for the logging system.
 It takes time, level and name.

 - Now, we will make a variable Token which will take your Telegram token.

 ```python
 TOKEN = "ENTER YOUR TOKEN"